On Tuesday, April 30, the project team hosted an Energy Retrofit Workshop titled “PRESENTING GUIDELINES FOR NZEB AND RETROFITTING”

 7. Cool Roofs.
 Can they be Economical? – Mr. Max Gordon, Gormann Corp

 8. The Growing Building, “Out of Many, One People” – Mr. Evan Williams, Design Collaborative International

 During the workshop, Minister McKenzie out lined the leadership role the Ministry of Local Government has undertaken to design and build a more energy efficient and sustainable female ward at the Manchester Infirmary to be delivered December 2019.

 In a speech, addressing the Office of Disaster Preparedness and Emergency Management’s Earthquake and Tsunami Awareness Campaign 2019 press conference on January 14, 2019, Minster McKenzie reminded Jamaica that, “The Act is critical to the effort to prevent new squatter settlements from being built, promote sustainable development, establish and enforce internationally-accepted building standards and rules for individuals and entities providing construction material and services,”

-Now that data collection at the net-zero energy building prototype, name the “Centre for Advance Research in Renewable Energy” and at the National Housing Trust’s Michael Manley headquarters building has started, planning has begone for yet another workshop scheduled for November 2019.
+Now that data collection at the net-zero energy building prototype, named the “Centre for Advanced Research in Renewable Energy” and at the National Housing Trust’s Michael Manley headquarters building has started, planning has begun for yet another workshop scheduled for November 2019.
 This workshop will include a tour of the retrofits executed at the NHT head office.